particle-iot/docs/src/content/guide/tools-and-features/console.md

 35ee6d064989a9XXXXXXXXXX
 ```

 Where each line is one Device ID.
-Once you have your file ready, drop it onto the file selector in the import devices modal.
-Before clicking import, note the checkbox that says *Force imported devices to switch to this product*.
+Once you have your file ready, drop it onto the file selector in the import devices dialog box.

 ![Import devices modal](/assets/images/import-devices.png)

-Checking this checkbox will signal to the Particle Cloud that it should be treated as your product, though this will be overridden by any pre-existing Product relationship (i.e. you can't transfer an existing product this way).
-Your test devices are likely Photons that do not have your new product ID compiled into its firmware.
-If this is the case, go ahead and **check this box**.

-When you do a real manufacturing run and import those devices into the Console, you will not need to check this box.
-This is because your devices will receive firmware with your product ID directly on the manufacturing line.
+As noted at the bottom of the dialog box, if you previously rolled out firmware, those newly imported devices will be updated over the air to that firmware next time they connect to the Particle Cloud.

 ## Rollout Firmware